gravity182/homeserver/Installation.md

 ### Custom Formats

-These are simple custom formats that I've accumulated over time.
+These are some custom formats that I've accumulated over time.
 Feel free to use them if you find them useful.

 #### HDR/DV